xueelf/xueelf.github.io/source/_posts/深入浅出-function-与-class.md

     var a, x, y;
     var r = 10;

-    // SyntaxError: Strict mode code may not include a with statement with (Math) {
+    // Uncaught SyntaxError: Strict mode code may not include a with statement with (Math) {
       a = PI * r * r;
       x = r * cos(PI);